 - Have better sex.
 Researchers found that 20-30 per cent of men and women felt their family life and sexual relationships had been affected by their sleepiness.
 The more they slept and rested, the better it was.

-- Lack of sleep increases cardiovascular risks.
+- Lack of sleep increases cardiovascular risks, which certainly doesn’t make you feel good.

 - Lack of sleep was found to relate to depression and bipolar disorder.